Skip to Content

 Fight Childhood Hunger

-In Michigan, 1 in 6 children face hunger.
-We know that children who go hungry are more likely to experience lower academic performance, deal with behavioral issues, and face physical and mental health challenges.
-For the past two years, the Michigan government supported children by providing free breakfast and lunch to all students, regardless of income.
-However, this program isn’t permanent!
-For it to continue, the Michigan legislature must approve it for the 2025—2026 school year.
+In Michigan, one in six children face hunger.
+Children who go hungry are more likely to experience lower academic performance, deal with behavioral issues and face physical and mental health challenges.
+Since the 2023-2024 school year, the Michigan government has supported children by providing free breakfast and lunch to all students, regardless of income.
+This program increases attendance, reduces school suspensions and means that no child must experience stigma for receiving free or reduced meals.